philtherobot/qc/README.md

 - Write small utility programs and scripts you use daily.
 You might accumulate a small library of useful tools that make this easier.

+## Requirements

+- GNU C++
+- Bash shell
+- Unix environment (Linux or cygwin are examples)

 ## Configuration

-Quicksee finds its configuration (if any) in the `.qc` directory located in the user's home directory.
+Quicksee finds its configuration (if any) in the `.quicksee` directory located in the user's home directory.
 There, it reads a shell script file named `config.sh`.

 The expectation from Quicksee of this script is that it will export the following environment variables: